adaxiik/SPSZ/README.md

 Goal: To make it look like it works :)

-A lot of shortcuts were taken, during the development, because whole project was basically made in 2,5days
+A lot of shortcuts were taken, during the development, because whole project was literally made in 3 days.. also, this is my first time using blazor, so dont judge me :)

 # Quick Start
 ```sh